 A second method for getting through duct tape, and you may have guessed it, is to chew through it.
 If your hands have been tied in front of you at a point where you can bring them up to your mouth, use your teeth to gnaw through the tape or at least weaken it.
 This works best if used together with the first method of working one hand free.
 The obvious obstacle here is your mouth must be free.
 You will need another strategy if your captors thought to cover your mouth with a duct tape as well.

-Yet a third method to escape duct tape is to get the duct tape wet with water.
+A third method to escape duct tape is to get the duct tape wet with water.
 Duct tape is water resistant, not waterproof.
 This means it can withstand moisture and water for only short periods of time.
 If enough water or moisture is applied for long enough, the adhesive can and will fail.
-The wetter the tape becomes, the easier it is to peel away from whatever it is stuck to—in this case your hands or wrists.
+The more wet the tape becomes, the easier it is to peel away from whatever it is stuck to—in this case your hands or wrists.

 If you have any water bottles or are near a natural water source, get the duct tape around your wrists soaked and you’ll have a much less challenging time wrestling free of them.
 If you aren’t within reach of a water source and can’t get your hands to your mouth to use saliva, you’ll have to use a different method.